GrantQuick/RE-HESA/README.md

 ## RE-HESA
-A script for generating the XML for the C17071 HESA Graduate Outcomes submission in the schema defined by C17071.xsd, using data stored in Raiser's Edge.
+HESA-XML.ps1 is a script for generating the XML for the C17071 HESA Graduate Outcomes submission in the schema defined by C17071.xsd, using data stored in Raiser's Edge.

 ## Getting Started
 These instructions will describe how to extract the relevant data from Raiser's Edge (RE) and subsequently use the script to translate the data into the XML schema defined by HESA.